smkim1223/Note_Obsidian_Git/_PARA note taking/003 Resources/Paper and scholar/Experimental description/003 Characterization.md

 ## 29Si MAS NMR
 The Bloch-decay 29Si MAS NMR experiments were performed using a Varian Inova 89 mm wide–bore 300 MHz NMR spectrometer and a 5 mm HXY MAS Chemagnetics style probe.
 The following parameters were used: a pulse width of 0.4 μs, corresponding to a 9° tip angle and 60 s of recycle delay ensured the acquisition of fully relaxed spin.
 The number of scans accumulated around 6000.
 The spinning speed was set to 5 kHz.

-## Infrared (IR) spectroscopy
-A self-supporting disc of H-BEA with a density of approximately 10 mg/cm2 was loaded in the _in situ_ IR cell.
-The sample disc was evacuated (10-7 mbar) and treated to 450 °C with a heating rate of 10 °C/min and kept for 1 h.
-Then the sample was cooled to 150 °C for collection of IR spectra.
-The measurements were recorded on a Thermo Scientific Nicolet IR spectrometer using a MCT detector with a resolution of 4 cm–1 and accumulated for 512 scans.
-The acid site concentrations were determined by IR spectra of pyridine adsorbed on the H-BEA samples.
-After equilibration with pyridine at 0.1 mbar (0.5­–1.0 h) at 150 °C, the cell was outgassed under vacuum (< 1 × 10-4 mbar).
-The integral area of the bands assigned to Brønsted (1565–1515 cm-1) and Lewis sites (1470–1430 cm-1) were employed for quantification of acid site concentration with the molar extinction coefficients of 0.73 cm/μmol and 0.96 cm/μmol for BAS and Lewis acid sites (LAS), respectively.17-19
-17. Emeis, C. A., Determination of Integrated Molar Extinction Coefficients for Infrared Absorption Bands of Pyridine Adsorbed on Solid Acid Catalysts.
-J. Catal.
-1993, 141 (2), 347-354.
-18. Vimont, A.; Thibault-Starzyk, F.; Daturi, M., Analysing and understanding the active site by IR spectroscopy.
-Chem.
-Soc.
-Rev. 2010, 39 (12), 4928-4950.
-19. Lercher, J. A.; Gründling, C.; Eder-Mirth, G., Infrared studies of the surface acidity of oxides and zeolites using adsorbed probe molecules.
-Catal.
-Today 1996, 27 (3), 353-376.